ayayron117/old_portfolio/EBV_project/README.md

 This is a script I wrote to anaylze disorder score output for the proteomes of Epstein-Barr virus strains.
 Disorder scores were obtained from PONDR and IUPred using the PONDR VL-XT, VSL2B, VL3, and IUPred-S, IUPred-L indicators.
+I calculated the average MDP scores for each protein in each strain.